-At the beginning of the school year, Mayville School holds elections in classes 1-6 to choose two school councillors to represent each class on the School Council.
+At the beginning of the school year, Mayville School holds elections in choose two school councillors to represent each class on the School Council.

 The elected councillors are usually taken to the Houses of Parliament to see ‘Democracy in Action’ and learn how they should represent their own ‘constituencies’.